RipDatPow/arcadia/README.md

 ## Key Details

 Arcadia must be installed into Reforged Eden 2 to function.
 It is not designed as a standalone scenario.
+Look at the Arcadia Project Structure link below for more detailed info.

 RE2 not included: We don’t provide, distribute, or maintain Reforged Eden 2.
+BYORE2 :)

 Read the Installation Instructions before installing (important).